Tarek-L/NASCII/README.md

 ---

-## ⇁  Requirements
+## ⇁  Installing plugins

-* Neovim 0.9+
+make a plugin.lua file in the plugin dir with it's name, check how other plugins file are written to see how i do it

 * [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig)
 * [mason.nvim](https://github.com/williamboman/mason.nvim)
 * [nvim-cmp](https://github.com/hrsh7th/nvim-cmp)
 * [LuaSnip](https://github.com/L3MON4D3/LuaSnip)
 * [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter)
 * [zen-mode.nvim](https://github.com/folke/zen-mode.nvim)
-* and others for other plugins you can see them in the plugins files just get lazy and it will do the job for you.
+* just get lazy and it will do the job for you.

 ---